 For tax years beginning on or after January 1, 2006, any taxpayer (as defined below) that participates in a New York reportable transaction (as defined below) must file Form DTF-686-ATT.
-However, a regulated investment company (RIC) (as defined in Internal Revenue Code (IRC) section 851) that is subject to federal income tax under IRC section 852, or an investment vehicle that is at least 95% owned by one or more RICs at all times during the course of a transaction is not required to file Form DTF-686-ATT for any transaction other than a listed transaction (as defined below).
+However, a regulated investment company (RIC) (as defined in Internal Revenue Code (IRC) section 851) that is subject to federal income tax under IRC section 852, or an investment vehicle that is at least 95% owned by one or more RICs at all times during the course of a transaction is not required to file Form DTF-686-ATT for any transaction other than a New York listed transaction (as described on page 2).